Study Abroad Programs in Belgium

 3

-A Guide to Studying Abroad in Belgium
+How to Study Abroad in Belgium

 Belgium is like a patchwork quilt of made up of different cultures and languages, so when choosing a city to study abroad in Belgium you may want to consider which language you are comfortable speaking or would like to learn.
 Rest assured, English is also widely spoken throughout Belgium.
 Despite it’s size, Belgium is home to six of the top 200 universities in the world; so odds are, no matter where you choose to study in Belgium, you will get a top-notch educational experience.
 Belgians are notoriously friendly and welcoming to visitors, and there is plenty of chocolate and beer to share!